Vivo Living Baltimore: History

 On May 29, 2014, the property left Sheraton.
 The original 323-room north tower remained in operation as an independent hotel, renamed the Baltimore Harbor Hotel, while the south tower was closed and a separate operator was sought for it.
 On January 26, 2016, the entire property was sold to Long Island-based McSam Hotel Group for $14.4 million.
 The new owners announced that they were considering converting the vacant south tower to apartments.
 On May 18, 2016, the north tower became the Radisson Hotel Baltimore Downtown-Inner Harbor.

 In March 2017, it was announced that the south tower would reopen as a Crowne Plaza hotel.
 The south tower reopened on June 19, 2018, as the 385-room Crowne Plaza Baltimore - Inner Harbor.

 The two hotels had separate entrances on West Fayette Street, but shared all facilities, including a restaurant, 50,000 sq ft of convention space, service areas, and a parking garage.

 The north tower Radisson hotel rooms closed temporarily at the start of the COVID-19 pandemic.
 The south tower rooms remained in operation, although the tower was downgraded from a Crowne Plaza to a Holiday Inn in Spring 2021, becoming the Holiday Inn Baltimore - Inner Harbor.
 Both hotels closed permanently on March 24, 2022, ahead of a planned sale and conversion to apartments.
 The hotels' 50 employees were let go.

 El Segundo, California-based Vivo Living acquired the shuttered property in April 2022 and announced plans to convert the complex to apartments.
 The south tower began leasing units in summer 2023, with residents moving in as early as June 2023.
 The apartment complex's south tower features "efficiency" studio units between 250 and 525 sqft, 1 bedroom units at 535 sqft, and a single 1 bedroom 1 den unit at 900 sqft.
-The North Tower remained under renovation, pending completion and attainment of use/occupancy permits.The complex will open in full in 2024, with 708 units, and 30,000 square feet of ground level retail.
+The North Tower is under renovation, pending completion and attainment of use/occupancy permits- estimated early fall 2026.The complex opened in full in 2024, with 708 units, and 30,000 square feet of ground level retail.